 Just a 10-minute walk from Sushi Ichiban is Yama Sushi and Sake Bar, a highly regarded spot in the Pearl District with delicious and creative offerings.
-Diners go crazy for its famous layered ahi tuna tower and baked lobster rolls; whatever you choose, add an order of the Flaming Jack roll (asparagus, spicy tuna, salmon or shrimp, avocado and Cajun sauce), which arrives at your table encircled in flames.
+Diners love the layered ahi tuna tower and baked lobster rolls.
+(Whatever you choose, add an order of the “Flaming Jack” roll — made with asparagus, spicy tuna, salmon or shrimp, avocado and Cajun sauce — which arrives at your table encircled in flames.)

-Uchu Sushi and Fried Chicken
+Uchu Sushi & Fried Chicken

 In this city of indulgent idealists, someone was bound to do something as weirdly awesome as combining sushi and soul food.
-In addition to classic rolls and sashimi — and fried chicken wings — Mississippi Avenue’s Uchu Sushi and Fried Chicken offers creative rolls like the Symphony #9 (tempura shrimp, crab salad, baked salmon and ponzu sauce) as well as a slew of vegan and gluten-free rolls st\uffed with ingredients like fried eggplant, asparagus and tofu.
+In addition to classic rolls and sashimi — and fried chicken wings, of course — North Mississippi Avenue’s Uchu Sushi and Fried Chicken offers creative rolls like the “Symphony #9” (featuring tempura-fried shrimp, crab salad, baked salmon and ponzu sauce) as well as a slew of vegan and gluten-free rolls st\uffed with ingredients like fried eggplant, asparagus and tofu.

 Northeast of the Sellwood Bridge, you’ll find Saburo’s, a small but popular sushi house in Southeast Portland (look for a green awning with tiny letters).
 Known for its high value and generous serving sizes, Saburo’s has been drawing crowds since it opened way back in 1988.
 You should expect a wait to get in, but when a platter of monstrous unagi, hamachi, creamy scallop and salmon skin rolls arrive at your table, you’ll find the wait was worth it.

 The Portland ramen scene has exploded in recent years, spurred by the arrival of two authentic eateries straight from Tokyo.